 Backup and restore SQL Server databases on Linux

-You can take backups of databases from SQL Server 2017 on Linux with the same tools as other platforms.
+You can take backups of databases from SQL Server 2017 on Linux with many different options.
 On a Linux server, you can use sqlcmd to connect to the SQL Server and take backups.
 From Windows, you can connect to SQL Server on Linux and take backups with the user interface.
 The backup functionality is the same across platforms.
 For example, you can backup databases locally, to remote drives, or to Microsoft Azure Blob storage service.

 Backup a database

 In the following example sqlcmd connects to the local SQL Server instance and takes a full backup of a user database called

 sqlcmd -S localhost -U SA -Q "BACKUP DATABASE [demodb] TO DISK = N'/var/opt/mssql/data/demodb.bak' WITH NOFORMAT, NOINIT, NAME = 'demodb-full', SKIP, NOREWIND, NOUNLOAD, STATS = 10"

 When you run the command, SQL Server will prompt for a password.
 After you enter the password, the shell will return the results of the backup progress.
 For example: